 The winners regularly demonstrate the highest levels of quality instruction for their students and leadership among their peers.
 They will be honored at a Noblesville Schools Education Foundation recognition dinner in May.

-As the overall district honoree, Kimmel will also participate in the state Teacher of the Year competition.
+As the overall district honoree, McGavic will also participate in the state Teacher of the Year competition.